-For the indicated pavement type and courses, conform to the requirements items except as modified below.
+For the indicated pavement type and courses, conform to the requirements of the specified items except as modified below.

 For rigid pavements, conform to Item 452.
 Tiebars or hookbolts for longitudinal joints are not required.
 Use dowels only at transverse expansion and construction joints.
 Conform to the quality requirements set forth in 499.02 for the materials, except the requirements of 703.13.
-Use Class F concrete. or any part of the 452 pavement that is to be incorporated into the permanent pavement, the above exclusions do not apply and conformance to Items 452 and 499 is required.
+Use Class F concrete.
+For any part of the 452 pavement that is to be incorporated into the permanent pavement, the above exclusions do not apply and conformance to Items 452 and 499 is required.